skramm/jautocorrect/README.md

 This bash script will automate the testing of each program, to see if it fullfilths the requirements that the given arguments produces a given output.

-This script will generate a CSV file holding all the results
+This script will generate a CSV file holding firstname, lastname, student id number, and 0 or 1 in following columns, for these items:
  - does the program have the required name?
  - does the program filename hold the assignment index at the correct position (i.e. at the end...)?
  - does the program filename hold the correct extension?